Shinjuku: Places

 Cafe Fugetsudo, founded by actor Goro Yokoyama, was a rallying point for artists, intellectuals, and homosexuals in the 1960s.
 Actor Takeshi Kitano, painter Taro Okamoto, transvestite actress Akihiro Miwa, poet Gozo Yoshimasu, and filmmaker Shuji Terayama frequented it.

 In the Golden Gai, a small block located east of Kabukicho, many bars have been haunts of artists and protesters.

 Folk Guerilla Concerts

 In 1969, anti-war group Beheiren organized folk concerts in Shinjuku station.
 A batch of Japanese anti-Vietnam War activists gathered and were termed "folk guerrillas".
 In July, a fight with riot police led to the dispersal of the concerts and the arrests of musicians.

 Demonstrations

-On October 21, 1969, an anti-war demonstration was violently suppressed, so much so that the daily newspaper Asahi ran the following day's headline: "Guerrilla Warfare in the Heart of Shinjuku."
+On October 21, 1969, an International Anti-War Day demonstration was violently suppressed, so much so that the daily newspaper Asahi ran the following day's headline: "Guerrilla Warfare in the Heart of Shinjuku."

 In 1991, the Tokyo Metropolitan Government moved from the Marunouchi district of Chiyoda to the current building in Shinjuku (the Tokyo International Forum stands at the former site vacated by the government).